khalidbelhadj/interpreter/README.md

 - [x] Default values
     - Figure out what the default value of things are
     - Assign default value for struct fields
+- [x] Allow identifiers that start with underscore
+- [ ] Fix type checking to use an actual stack
 - [ ] Make fields optional in struct fields
 - [ ] Negative numbers
 - [ ] Fixed precision numbers like u32, i64 and so on
-- [ ] Make strings more concrete, array of chars?
+- [ ] Make strings more concrete
+    - array of chars?
 How do we represent them?
+    - multiline, special chars, utf-8 or whatever
 - [ ] Tuples
 - [ ] Variants
     - Enums